medrenan/SoyIA/README.md

 # About 📚

-<p align="justify">The project constitutes an addition of a new tool to an application made in another integrator project for Visiona.
-In this tool it was necessary to go to the field to count pods and grains for its use and this required time from the farmer, the idea arose of creating a tool with artificial intelligence for automatic and visual counting of these grains and this group is the required tool for ours.</p>
+<p align="justify">The project constitutes an addition of a new tool to an application made in another project for Visiona.
+In this tool it was necessary to go to the field to count pods and grains for its use and this required time from the farmer,the idea of creating a tool with artificial intelligence for automatic and visual counting of these grains was created and given to us to develop.</p>

 # Product Backlog 📍